dylnbk/binance-futures-script/README.md

 # binance-futures-script
-A basic python script for trading futures on Binance
+A simple python script for trading futures on Binance

 # info
 I made this script to practice Python and trade some digital assets.